2.3. Victimization Studies

 Shanell Sanchez

 The NCVS collects information on age, sex, race and Hispanic origin, marital status, education level, and income, and whether they experienced victimization.
-Additionally, the NCVS collects information about the offender about age, race and Hispanic origin, sex, and victim-offender relationship, characteristics of the crime (e.g., time and place of occurrence, use of weapons, nature of injury, and economic consequences), whether the crime get reported to police, reason(s) the crime was or do not get reported, and victim experiences with the criminal justice system.
+Additionally, the NCVS collects information about the offender regarding age, race, Hispanic origin, sex, victim-offender relationship, characteristics of the crime (e.g., time and place of occurrence, use of weapons, nature of the injury, and economic consequences), whether the crime gets reported to police, reason(s) the crime was or do not get reported, and victim experiences with the criminal justice system.
 [2] See the link below to explore the NCVS https://www.bjs.gov/index.cfm?ty=dcdetail&iid=245

 See the report below on findings of repeat victimization from the NCVShttps://www.bjs.gov/index.cfm?ty=pbdetail&iid=6046